-The Division of Student Life’s (DSL) mission is to cultivate a dynamic, engaged, and inclusive community that enriches the student experience, promotes wellness and belonging, and supports the purposeful development of every student.
+The Division of Student Life's (DSL) mission is to co-create a dynamic, engaged, and inclusive community that enriches the student experience, promotes wellness and belonging, and supports the purposeful development of every student.

 We recognize that although statements are meaningful, positive change will not exist without direct actions taken by everyone in the community.
 The Division of Student Life believes that each individual can make a positive contribution to improve the lives of Black, Indigenous People of Color and all students of color.
 We strive to work within an intersectional frame when fighting against all forms of oppression, including ableism, classism, heterosexism, gender based oppression, racism, sexism, xenophobia, Islamophobia and antisemitism.

 We are committed to addressing racism, xenophobia, and all forms of institutional and systemic oppression by assessing our policies and making the necessary changes to our practices to reflect the needs of our diverse student body.
 We will continue to collaborate with other departments and organizations on campus, the Five Colleges, and the surrounding community to offer support and engage in necessary dialogue and action to combat racism and other forms of oppression in order to foster a sense of belonging in all Mount Holyoke College students.
 We believe that, together, we have the means to free ourselves from the cycle of racist conditioning and oppression.
 To strive towards these goals, the Division of Student Life pledges to:

 Acknowledge our privilege and positionality in systemic, institutional and individual oppression: